wizardsardine/liana/doc/signing_devices.md

 # Signing devices

 Documentation related to signing devices.
-For now only Specter and Ledger are supported since we need signers to support Miniscript descriptors.
+It is required signers support Miniscript descriptors.

 The connection to the signing devices is implemented in [another repository](https://github.com/wizardsardine/async-hwi).